BioGUIwslLab/WSL-Installation/README.md

 # WSL-Installation
+**Requirements: Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11(type and click on winver at the search bar to find your windows version)**
 1. You must first enable the "Windows Subsystem for Linux" optional feature before installing any Linux distributions on Windows.

 2. Open PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and enter this command: